nagualjo/Nes-Label-Slider-GPT/README.md

 2. **Random image mode (shuffle)**:
    We'll use a shuffling algorithm like Fisher-Yates to randomize the image list.
 This option can be toggled from the menu and stored in the saved settings.

+3. Favorite Group images

+4. show other systems like megadrive genesis, snes, msx,, etc

+6. help me Choosing and thinkinq another new

 ---

 ## Neo Mode